Chuiniuer/Record-shattering-CDHW-and-ecosystem-productivity/readme.txt

-Codes for the article "Understanding the dynamics of record-shattering compound drought-heatwave events and their severe impacts on ecosystems".
+Codes for the article "Understanding the dynamics of record-shattering compound drought-heatwave events and their impacts on ecosystems".